-As such, it is important to encourage financial institutions to become actively involved in the provision of new loans that will likely result in business improvement and recovery, development and growth of customer enterprises, taking into consideration the "Japan Revitalization Strategy" adopted by the Cabinet in June 2013.
+As such, it is important to encourage Regional Financial Institutions to become actively involved in the provision of new loans that will likely result in business improvement and recovery, development and growth of customer enterprises, taking into consideration the "Japan Revitalization Strategy" adopted by the Cabinet in June 2013.

-Considering the above, in this program year, the FSA will supervise the performance of financial intermediary functions by Major Banks from the following viewpoints.
+Considering the above, in this program year, the FSA will supervise the performance of financial intermediary functions by Regional Financial Institutions from the following viewpoints.

-(1) Response to the Great East Japan Earthquake from Financial Aspects
+(1) Response to Reconstruction following the Great East Japan Earthquake from Financial Aspects